objektwerks/house/README.md

 >Consequently, Endpoint handles in/out, text/plain values via just-in-time json conversions.
 Think old school.

 >The [Sttp-Tapir]( https://github.com/objektwerks/sttp.tapir ) project successfully implements a Json endpoint.
 >It's very simple, though.

-The house model is more complex.
-The Tapir schema feature trips up on Type enums.
-I
+>The house model is more complex.
+And the Tapir schema feature *trips up* on Type enums.
+I suspect if I derive all
->suspect if I derive all enum types, it just might work.
+>enum types, it just might work.
 I doubt it, though.
+Even so, it's too much work for too little reward.

 >Finally, the Tapir recommended approach to derive schemas is too invasive.
 I want to externally derive schemas;
 >not at the entity case class declaration.
 Moreover, I'd like to opt out of schemas all together.
 I don't need